emmacadavra/ci-portfolio1-spc/TESTING.md

 ### **Unresolved Bugs**

-There are three noteworthy things about this website that I would consider unresolved bugs:
+There are three particularly noteworthy things about this website that I would consider as being unresolved bugs:

 #### **PageSpeed Insights Performance Scores on Mobile**

-The biggest and most important unresolved bug is that, when testing the mobile versions of index.html and form-submission.html on PageSpeed Insights, the Performance score often fluctuates.
-As mentioned in the [**'Validation Issues'**](#validation-issues) section under [**'Bugs'**](#bugs), initially I found that the website scored much lower than desired in its Performance scores due to the high resolutions of the images used on the website (particularly for index.html), and a lack of explicit image widths and heights due to the responsive design model.
+The biggest and most important unresolved bug is that, when testing the mobile versions of index.html and form-submission.html on PageSpeed Insights, the performance score often fluctuates.
+As mentioned in the [**'Validation Issues'**](#validation-issues) section under [**'Bugs'**](#bugs), initially I found that the website scored much lower than desired in its performance scores due to the high resolutions of the images used on the website (particularly for index.html), and a lack of explicit image widths and heights due to the responsive design model.
 I was able to improve this score by compressing the images as well as introducing a srcset rule to the HTML, so that the browser would load a lower resolution version of the image for screens under 1280px wide.

-While this was enough to significantly raise the Performance score on Lighthouse to above 90, it was not enough to see the same consistency in PageSpeed Insights.
-As shown above in the final screenshots, the average high score I could get is 88, however the tests would vary, with one tester seeing average scores of around 85, but even in my own testing I sometimes received scores of 70 - 80.
+While this was enough to significantly raise the performance score on Lighthouse to above 90, it was not enough to see the same consistency in PageSpeed Insights.
+As shown above in the final screenshots, the average high score I could get is 88, however the tests would vary, with one tester seeing average scores of around 85, another of 83 - 87, but even in my own testing I sometimes received scores as low as 70, and as high as 89.
 I do believe that a potential solution for this would be to resize the images again and add an additional srcset rule for small mobile screens, however I did find that a consistent issue I came across was due to the efficiency of GitHub's cache policy - which is beyond my control.
 Regardless, this is something I will keep in mind for the future, as well as learning how to use programs like GIMP that would allow me to resize, compress, and save images in next-gen formats such as WEBP.

 #### **Viewport Height Issue on Safari**